marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: insn attributes, instruction attributes

 .. _insn-attributes:

-.. index:: insn attributes

-.. index:: instruction attributes

 Instruction Attributes
 **********************